WADERS FOR FISHING & HUNTING

 Hip Waders

-the boot as a separate piece.
+attached, or the boot as a separate piece.

 Wading Pants